 The Microfibre Challenge

 Why every time you wash your clothes, you are contributing to ocean plastic pollution.
-A
+And what you can do about it.

 Want to know a shocking truth?
 Microfibre from your clothing is one of the most significant contributors to plastic pollution in our oceans.